YDIN/branding/docs/linkedin-dimensions.md

 - Accomplishments
 - Interests

-In addition to being channels to lead more people to find your profile, different connections provide "social proof" that can be sometimes important: "went to same school", "connected to many people I know", "endorsed by lot of professinals in domain", "we're both in Chengdu IT Professionals group" and so on.
+In addition to being channels to lead more people to find your profile, different connections provide "social proof" that can be sometimes important: "went to same school", "connected to many people I know", "endorsed by lot of professionals in domain", "we're both in Chengdu IT Professionals group" and so on.

 ---